 Check Price on Amazon Shop at Infinite Discs

 If you are looking for the best mid-range discs period, then the Discraft Buzzz is one that you should consider.
 This is a disc that is regularly used by professional disc golfers and is also a solid choice for the intermediate player as well.
+The Buzz can even be useful for beginners.

 This mid-range disc has an incredible flat top and a small rim.
 The size is just enough to fit perfectly in your hands.
 It is a disc that works incredibly well for both forehand and backhand throws.
 Thanks to the accuracy of the Buzzz, you can still lock in par even if you do not have a good drive.